ExchangeUnion/docs/Native SimNet.md

 xud-simnet-start
 ```

-Since `neutrino` & `ltcd` need to sync the blocks of the simnet when started for the first time, it could take some minutes until you see `Ready!`.
+Since `neutrino` needs to sync the blocks of the simnet when started for the first time, it could take some minutes until you see `Ready!`.
 As long as you see the process advancing in the terminal, we'd ask you to be patient and keep the process running.

 ### Stopping